apache/seatunnel/docs/en/connector-v2/source/Mivlus.md

 ## Description

-Read data from Milvus or Zilliz Cloud
+This Milvus source connector reads data from Milvus or Zilliz Cloud, it has the following features:
+- support read and write data by partition
+- support read dynamic schema data into Metadata Column
+- json data will be converted to json string and sink as json as well
+- retry automatically to bypass ratelimit and grpc limit

 ## Key Features